Japan’s Nikkei Posts Worst Day Since 1987 Black Monday Stock Market Crash

 0:00

-Japanese stocks plunged on August 5 in their biggest drop since the 1987 Black Monday sell-off, amid concerns about the global economy and fresh forecasts of a possible recession.
+Japanese stocks plunged on Aug.
+5 in their biggest drop ever, amid concerns about the global economy and fresh forecasts of a possible recession.

-The Nikkei 225, a stock market index for the Tokyo Stock Exchange, shed 12.40 percent on Monday, losing 4,451 points, the largest drop in its history.
-In 1987, the index lost 3,836.48 points, which was the worst previous decline.
+The Nikkei 225, a stock market index for the Tokyo Stock Exchange, shed 12.4 percent on Aug.
+5, losing 4,451 points.
+During the 1987 Black Monday sell-off, the index lost 3,836.48 points, which was the worst previous decline.

 Inside the United States

-Last week’s Department of Labor report showing hiring by U.S. employers significantly slowed last month by much more than expected has convulsed financial markets.
+Last week’s Department of Labor report showing that hiring by U.S. employers significantly slowed last month by much more than expected has convulsed financial markets.
 While job growth had been on the decline before last month, it was relatively stable despite the Federal Reserve’s move to push interest rates to their highest levels in about two decades.

 In the report, nonfarm payrolls increased by 114,000 jobs in July, well below the average of about 215,000 jobs added per month over the past year.
 That’s also lower than the 200,000 jobs that economists say are needed to keep up with growth in the population, which accounts for the recent surge in legal and illegal immigration.